discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - When playing Pig, use <Skill id="41406"/> (Pig F1) during the burst on your Axe set.
 - Use <Skill name="Path of Scars"/> (Axe 4) twice before swapping back to your other weapon set.
 - In your opener always try to interrupt or stow the follow-up of <Skill id="63075"/> (Hammer 3).
-- During long Axe/Axe bursts your second <Skill name="Winters Bite"/> should still hit barely before <Skill name="Sicem"/> ends.
+- During long Axe/Axe bursts your 2nd <Skill name="Winters Bite"/> should still hit barely before <Skill name="Sicem"/> ends.
-- In very short phases you can skip <Skill id="63075"/> (Hammer 3) and burst without <Trait name="Twice as Vicious"/> until <Skill name="Path of Scars"/> as your frist skill on Axe set.
+- In very short phases you can skip <Skill id="63075"/> (Hammer 3) and burst without <Trait name="Twice as Vicious"/> until <Skill name="Path of Scars"/> as your first skill on Axe set.

 </Card>
 <Card title="Precasting">